dgeb/json-api/format/index.md

 The URL for a collection of resources **SHOULD** be formed from the plural form of the resource **type**.

-For example, a collection of photos should be accessible at:
+For example, a collection of photos will have the URL:

 ```text
 /photos